GaneshDola-Dev/Two_wheel_self_balancing_Robot_simulations/README.md

 • 	IMU integration for real‑time sensor feedback.
 • 	Performance validation with graphs and video demonstrations.

-🎥 Demonstration
-Got it 👍 — since you want to upload your Milestone 1, 2, and 3 reports into GitHub, the best way is to create a README.md (or project description) that ties them together and makes your repository recruiter‑ready.
-Here’s a polished content draft you can use directly in your Git repo:

 🚀 Two-Wheel Robot Control & Simulation (Milestones 1–3)
 📖 Overview